-Skin patch (transdermal) Worn on the arm or upper bodyGels: Testosterone is absorbed directly through the skin when the gel is applied daily.
+Skin patch (transdermal) Worn on the arm or upper bodyGels: Male hormone is absorbed directly through the skin when the gel is applied daily.
 Some brands also come in pumps.

-Mouth patch: This is a tablet that sticks to the roof of the mouth, applied twice daily it releases testosterone into the blood through the oral tissues.
+Mouth patch: This is a tablet that sticks to the roof of the mouth, applied twice daily it releases male hormone into the blood through the oral tissues.

-Injection: Testosterone can be directed injected into the muscle.
+Injection: Male hormone can be directed injected into the muscle.

 Pellets: This is a bioidentical hormone that is placed into the soft tissues.
 Your body slowly absorbs it into the bloodstream.